teisdbr/winlibrs-docs-test/librs-spec.md

 **Description:** The Number of Recovered Motor Vehicles, similar to DE 18, is the number of Property Description Segments (Segment 31) that have a Property Description (DE 15) that contains a Vehicle, and a Property Loss Type (DE 14) of '5 - Recovered'.

 **Data Characteristics:** 2 Characters Numeric.
-If less than 10, a Zero (0) should be in the first character (EG: 01, 02, 03, etc...).
-Should always have a value when Segment 30 is present, using '00' if no vehicle recoveries are present in the Incident.
+If less than 10, a Zero (0) should be in the first character (EG: 01, 02, 03, etc...). ~~Should always have a value when Segment 30 is present, using '00' if no recovered vehicle are present in the Incident.~~ Update 07/2021 - This should only have a value if there is a Completed 280 - Illegal Property Offense in the Incident.
+00 does not represent 0 recovered vehicles, rather 'Unknown'.

 ### Requirements: